 View > Change scale constant…

-Opens a dialogue to change the scale constant.
+Opens a dialog to change the scale constant.

 The scale constant is the value that is added to the set point size of the fonts for the display in the Editor.
 A scale constant of +5 will display a text which is formatted as 10 pt, with a font size of 15 pt.
 Use the slider in order to change the scale constant and click OK.
 The musical score has to be reformatted afterwards.
 This may take a few seconds.